 You can apply for an account in a couple of minutes, and can then get instant approval via digital verification.
-Once your account is set up, you can add funds via credit card and direct debit.
+Once your account is set up, you can add funds via Open Banking, which offers secure transfers from your bank account.
 Your money is converted into US dollars when you make a deposit, and your trading is then handled entirely in US dollars.
 This means you won’t pay FX fees on individual trades.

 You’ll get access to real-time market data and the ability to make commission-free trades.
-You can manage your account via your computer or by using the Stake app.
+You can manage your account within the Stake app.

 As Stake offers US stocks, it operates on US market hours, which are 9:30am-4pm ET.
-You can set buy and sell orders outside of these hours, but the trades will not be executed until the market next pens.
-Stake will also automatically complete your US tax form.
+You can set buy and sell orders outside of these hours, but the trades will not be executed until the market next opens.
+Stake will also automatically complete your W8-ben US tax form.

 Stake brokerage packs

 Stake is currently offering Stake Black for free until January 2021.
 After this, it will cost $9 per month for a Stake black account.

 To choose the best app for different categories, we evaluated the share-trading platforms on our site against a range of metrics to select platforms offering stand-out features for specific needs.
 Keep in mind that our best picks may not always be the best for you, and it's important to compare for yourself to find one that works for you.
 Read our full methodology here to find out more.

 With the Starter account, you’ll avoid all commission and account fees.
 If you want an Unlimited or Black account, you’ll need to pay a monthly account fee, but will also get more advanced trading features.

 Stake also has a number of additional fees and charges, but these will differ based on the type of account you have and how you use your account.

 Currency exchange fee.
 You’ll pay a 0.5% FX fee whenever you move money in or out of your account from GBP to USD, or vice versa.
 Unlike other brokers or trading platforms, you are not charged an FX fee on trades.